-A critical prerequisite for Digital Courts is that all courts have stable, effective and reliable broadband connectivity, power supply and the required hardware to be able use and deliver digital services.
+A critical prerequisite for Digital Courts is that all courts have stable, effective and reliable broadband connectivity, data storage capabilities, timely maintenance, power supply and the required hardware to be able use and deliver digital services.
+Since many courts rely on obsolete hardware which is inadequate for many of the goals of Phase III, replacement of obsolete hardware is an important early objective.
+In identification of requisite hardware, due consideration must be afforded to critical user centric issues such as accessibility for persons with additional challenges, and conformance with relevant standards.